kichappa/AutoRclone/Readme.md

 # AutoRclone: rclone copy/move/sync (automatically) with service accounts (still in the beta stage)
-Many thanks for [rclone](https://rclone.org/) and [folderclone](https://github.com/Spazzlo/folderclone).
+Many thanks to [rclone](https://rclone.org/) and [folderclone](https://github.com/Spazzlo/folderclone) for making this possible.

-- [x] create service accounts using script
+- [x] Create service accounts using script.
-- [x] add massive service accounts into rclone config file
+- [x] Add massive service accounts into rclone config file.
-- [x] add massive service accounts into groups for your organization
+- [x] Add massive service accounts into groups for your organization.
-- [x] automatically switch accounts when rclone copy/move/sync
+- [x] Automatically switch accounts when rclone copy/move/sync.
-- [x] Windows system is supported
+- [x] Windows system is supported.

 Step 1.
 Copy code to your VPS or local machine
 ---------------------------------
-_Before everything, install python3.
-Because we use python as our programing language._
+_Before everything, install python3 because we use python as our programing language._

+##For Linux system
+Install
+[screen](https://www.interserver.net/tips/kb/using-screen-to-attach-and-detach-console-sessions/),
+`git`
-**For Linux system**: Install [screen](https://www.interserver.net/tips/kb/using-screen-to-attach-and-detach-console-sessions/), `git` and [latest rclone](https://rclone.org/downloads/#script-download-and-install).
+and [latest rclone](https://rclone.org/downloads/#script-download-and-install).